owenmpierce/modId/README.md

   * Change the fonts
 	* Alter game texts and special cutscene formats

-In fact, ModKeen allows you to totally recreate the appearance of these Id games.
+In fact, in the cases of EGA and CGA graphics, ModId allows you to totally recreate the appearance of these Id games.

 NOTE
 ====

-ModId version 2.0 now supports modification of Commander Keen episodes 4, 5, and 6.
+ModId now supports modification of Commander Keen episodes 4, 5, and 6.
 In order to modify these episodes, you will need either UNP or UNLZEXE to decompress your Commander Keen EXE files, and also Admiral Bob's CKxPatch utilities, version 0.9.0 or later.
 You can get these here:

     http://durdin.net/andy/keen/modding/files/unp.zip
     http://durdin.net/andy/keen/modding/files/unlzexe.zip